 Lastly, pick a tall headboard like this one.
 Doing so will make the room feel taller and give it great focus.
 Patterns and prints on the bed and headboard like this fab design from KDLoves are great for distracting the eye and for keeping the bed as the focal point too.

 16. Go for a classic grey scheme in a bedroom

 You can't go wrong with a grey bedroom can you?
-It's always going to be in style and grey is a really easy colour to work with other colours.
-You can change up the palette with seasons – in the autumn and winter keep things cosy by adding warmer colours and darker greys and then in summer keep all the greys pale and add plenty of crisp whites and light colours.
+It's always going to be in style and grey is a really easy color to work with other colors.
+You can change up the palette with seasons – in the autumn and winter keep things cozy by adding warmer colors and darker greys and then in summer keep all the greys pale and add plenty of crisp whites and light colors.

 For loads more grey bedroom ideas check out our feature.